-Since the appointment of Commissioner Robert Doar in 2007, HRA has implemented a number of policy and procedural changes to assist fathers to be able to fulfill their responsibilities to their children and assist staff in recognizing the importance of fathers.
+Since 2007, HRA has implemented a number of policy and procedural changes to assist fathers to be able to fulfill their responsibilities to their children and assist staff in recognizing the importance of fathers.
 The agency originally created NYC DADS with the purpose of helping low-income dads connect to the children while promoting responsible fatherhood.
 Through this initiative, HRA has held large scale events, created a website and Facebook page, and a citywide subway campaign.

 Additionally, internal communication from the Commissioner to staff has conveyed the importance of fathers.
 Advancing initiatives to assist fathers include: the Low Income Dads program, funding of Child Support Specialists in HRA’s employment programs, funding of parenting classes, expanding fathers’ access to employment programs, implementation of programs to reduce child support debt owed to the government, promoting the EITC for non-custodial dads, and expanding and upgrading the role of OCSE’s Outreach division.